mplesser/azcam/docs/docs/commands.md

 [Documentation for the FITS functions](autocode/azcam_fits.md)

 ## Utility commands
-The *azcam.utils* commands are general purpose python functions used throughout azcam.
+The *azcam.utils* commands are general purpose functions used throughout azcam.

 Usage Example: